PhantomInsights/baby-names-analysis/README.md

 We use the string `split(",")` method to separate each line by the comma.
 Then we will model each data field into their respective variable and append it to the `data_list`.

+This newly created csv file can be imported into any `SQL` database or other statistical tools or programming languages.
+We will continue to use `Python` for this project.

 ## Data Exploration (EDA)

 Now that we have a csv file containing almost two million rows it's time to get some insights from it.
 For this we will use the `pandas` library.